linpengcheng/PurefunctionPipelineDataflow/README.md

 ```

 The idea of simplicity and unity is an important guiding ideology of scientific research.
+Unification of theories is the long-standing goal of the natural sciences;
+and modern physics offers a spectacular paradigm of its achievement.
 It can be found from the knowledge of various disciplines:
 the more universally applicable a unified theory, the simpler it is,
 and the more basic it is, the greater it is.